Scott Douglas Sanderson

 - Born July 22, 1956 in Dearborn, MI USA

-Although he was never a major star, pitcher Scott Sanderson had a 19-year career as a solid starting pitcher in the Major Leagues, ending with a record of 163-143 and a 3.84 ERA in 472 games.
+Although he was never a major star, pitcher Scott Sanderson had a solid 19-year career as a starting pitcher in the Major Leagues, finishing with a record of 163-143 and a 3.84 ERA in 472 games.

 Born in Dearborn, MI, Sanderson grew up in the suburbs of Chicago and attended Glenbrook North High School in Northbrook, IL, where he led the school to the 1974 state championship.
 He was selected by the Kansas City Royals in the 11th round of the 1974 amateur draft but chose to accept a scholarship from Vanderbilt University instead of signing.
 He was a pitcher with the United States national team during his college years, taking part in two major competitions, the 1975 Intercontinental Cup in Jarry Park in Montreal, QC and the 1975 Pan-American Games held in Mexico City.
 In the '75 Intercontinental Cup, he had the best ERA (0.60) and tied for the best record (2-0) as the USA won the Gold Medal.
-He was selected by the Montreal Expos in the third round of the 1977 amateur draft and signed to a contract on June 21 of that same year.
+He fanned 13 in a complete game win over Bronze Medalist Nicaragua and worked three shutout innings of extra-inning relief to beat Silver Medalist Japan.
+He was selected by the Montreal Expos in the third round of the 1977 amateur draft and signed a contract on June 21.

 The Expos' Glory Years

 Scott Sanderson made his major league debut on August 6, 1978, starting the second game of a doubleheader at Chicago's Wrigley Field (Boxscore).
-He gave up only one run in 5.1 innings that day, but reliever Mike Garman failed to preserve a 2-1 lead and he ended up with a no-decision.
-He would however remain a key member of the Expos pitching staff from that day on until he was injured in a collision at first base in Chicago on July 4, 1983.
+He gave up only one run in 5 1/3 innings, but reliever Mike Garman failed to preserve a 2-1 lead and he ended up with a no-decision.
+He would remain a key member of the Expos pitching staff from that day on, until he was injured in a collision at first base in Chicago on July 4, 1983.
 He had to wait until September 2 to record his first major league victory, a 3-2 win at San Diego.
 His record stood at 1-2 at this point, but he would win three of his next five starts, including a three-hit shutout of the Pittsburgh Pirates on September 24, ending the year with a record of 4-2, 2.51.
 He was named the Expos' Player of the Month for September and nailed down a slot in the starting rotation for the following season.

 An injury-filled time in Chicago

-After the 1983 season, Scott Sanderson was included in a three-team trade that sent him to his hometown Chicago Cubs.
-He was the prize catch for the Cubs, as they sent youngsters Carmelo Martinez, Craig Lefferts and Fritzie Connally to the San Diego Padres to acquire the 28-year old pitcher.
+After the 1983 season, Sanderson was included in a three-team trade that sent him to his hometown Chicago Cubs.
+He was the prize catch for the Cubs, as they sent youngsters Carmelo Martinez, Craig Lefferts and Fritzie Connally to the San Diego Padres to acquire him.
 However, he continually battled injuries during his time with the Cubs.
 In 1984, he spent all of June on the disabled list, and made only 24 starts.
-When he did pitch, he was excellent, however, going 8-5, 3.14, to give the Cubs a fourth solid starter behing Cy Young Award winner Rick Sutcliffe, Dennis Eckersley and Steve Trout, as the team claimed a surprise division title.
-He started Game Four of the 1984 NLCS in San Diego on October 6 (Boxscore) but left with two outs in the fifth inning after the Padres had tied the score at 3 all in a see-saw game that would be decided on Steve Garvey's dramatic home run in the bottom of the ninth inning.
+When he did pitch he was excellent, going 8-5, 3.14 to give the Cubs a fourth solid starter behind Cy Young Award winner Rick Sutcliffe, Dennis Eckersley and Steve Trout, as the team claimed a surprise division title.
+He started Game 4 of the 1984 NLCS in San Diego on October 6 (Boxscore) but left with two outs in the fifth inning after the Padres tied the score at 3 in a seesaw game that would be decided on Steve Garvey's dramatic home run in the bottom of the ninth inning.
 There was more of the same in 1985, as he only made 19 starts before he was placed on the disabled list on August 14, where he finished the year.
 He pitched well when he was around, posting a 3.12 ERA in 121 innings, but his record was only 5-6, reflecting a lack of offensive support from a team that couldn't recapture the previous year's magic.

 Comeback in the American League